 Reg 45 sets the deadline at 90 days from the relevant trigger event.
 For a taxable relevant trust, the trigger is the trustees first becoming liable to UK tax or the trust being established, whichever is later.
 For a non-taxable UK express trust, the trigger is the trust being established.
 For a non-UK trust acquiring UK land, the trigger is the date of acquisition.
 For a non-UK trust entering a UK business relationship via a UK-resident trustee, the trigger is the date of that relationship.

-The 90-day window applies in two directions: initial registration and ongoing updates.
-The update obligation under reg 45 requires the lead trustee to notify HMRC of any change to the trust's registered details within 90 days of the trustees becoming aware of the change.
-This rolling 90-day clock is, in practice, the most frequently missed compliance step in landlord-trust administration.
-A change of trustee, a new named beneficiary added to the class, a death of a settlor, a change in the trust's address for correspondence, or a material change in the asset profile (a property sold or acquired) all trigger the update obligation.
+The 90-day window runs in two directions: initial registration and ongoing updates.
+The update obligation under reg 45 requires the lead trustee to notify HMRC of any change to the trust's registered details within 90 days of the trustees becoming aware of it.
+This rolling 90-day clock is the most frequently missed step in landlord-trust administration.
+A change of trustee, a new named beneficiary added to the class, the death of a settlor, a change in the trust's correspondence address, or a material change in the assets (a property sold or bought) all trigger it.

-Two historical deadlines applied during the TRS rollout and are now closed: pre-6 April 2021 taxable trusts had a deadline of 31 January following the tax year of first liability; pre-4 June 2022 non-taxable trusts had a deadline of 1 September 2022.
-Trusts that should have registered then but did not are in late-registration territory now, with the penalty conversation framed by TRSM80020 mitigation (see below).
+Two historical deadlines applied during the TRS rollout and are now closed: a pre-6 April 2021 taxable trust had a deadline of 31 January following the tax year of first liability; a pre-4 June 2022 non-taxable trust had a deadline of 1 September 2022.
+If your trust should have registered then and did not, you are in late-registration territory now, and the penalty conversation is framed by the TRSM80020 mitigation factors set out below.

 Singh-trust worked timeline.
 Trust established 1 March 2026.
 Trustees' first UK-tax liability also 1 March 2026 (rental income started flowing immediately).
 90-day TRS deadline: 30 May 2026.
 Lead trustee designated (Rohan, with the professional firm as co-trustee).
 TRS submission completed on the gov.uk portal on 22 May 2026, eight days inside the window.
 HMRC confirmation issued 4 June 2026 with the trust's URN (unique reference number).
 The trust's first update event triggered on 12 September 2026 when the trustees decided to add Anita's first grandchild's spouse to the named-beneficiary class; the 90-day update clock ran to 11 December 2026, and the update was filed via the gov.uk portal on 28 October 2026.